Coat of arms of Guinea

 The present coat of arms of or national seal of Guinea was adopted in 1993.

 Features

 The Guinean coat of arms features a dove with a golden olive branch in its beak over a ribbon with "Work justice solidarity".
 The arms formerly also included a crossed sword and rifle.
-A former coat of arms in 1958 features a red and green shield with a yellow elephant on it.
+A former coat of arms in 1958 features a shield with an elephant on it.
+Sources differ on the colours.
+One version has the shield divided vertically into red and green with a yellow elephant with a white dove/olive branch and white scroll with black writing.
+Another version has the shield divided vertically into red and yellow with a green elephant with a green dove/olive branch and green scroll with white writing.